dewanwahid/textmodel_us_state_union_speech/README.md

 # LDA Text modelling of US State of the Union Speech

+## Description
+This exploratory research project was part of graduate coursework (590A).

 In this report, first we briefly focus on topic modeling.
 Then, we discuss a special type of topic modelling called Latent Dirichlet Allocation (LDA) [2] [1], which is the foundation for many other topic models.
 And finally we present the results on an application of LDA on a real world data set.